The Columban Centre for Christian-Muslim Relations is very proud to publish Ten More Things Everyone Needs to Know about Islam.

 - Holidays and Observances around the World: http://www.timeanddate.com/holidays/

-- Calendar of Cultural and Religious Dates, Australia: https://www.dss.gov.au/our-responsibilities/settlement-and-multicultural-affairs/programs-policy/a-multicultural-australia/government-building-social-cohesion/calendar-of-cultural-and-religious-dates
+- Calendar of Cultural and Religious Dates, Department of Home Affairs, Australia: https://www.harmony.gov.au/events/landing

 “Declaration Toward a Global Ethic”, Parliament of the World’s Religions, 4 September 1993.